School Board Members

 Joined 2005; Current term ends 2023

 Connie is a native of California who graduated from Oregon State University and received her master’s degree in guidance and counseling from City University in Seattle.

 A longtime volunteer in Camas schools, Connie worked in various positions with the Helen Baller PTA and the Camas Educational Foundation before joining the School Board in 2005.
 She and her husband, Patrick, have two children: Taylor, who graduated from CHS in 2012, and Reilly, who graduated in 2014.

 Connie works at the Henrietta Lacks Health and Bioscience High School in the Evergreen School District as a school counselor.
-In her spare time, she enjoys reading, watching football, hanging out with family, and traveling.
+She enjoys reading, watching football, hanging out with family, and traveling in her spare time.

 To the role of Camas School District board member, Tracey brings a deep appreciation for her own education in Camas Schools and for that of her children.
-Her aim is to constantly utilize her skills and expertise, as well as her passion for and commitment to giving back to the community.
+She aims to constantly utilize her skills and expertise and her passion for and commitment to giving back to the community.

 The Camas Board of Education comprises five school district citizens elected from director districts for four years.
 Any resident may run for election to the board, providing the candidate meets certain legal qualifications.
 Board members serve without pay.
 Candidate and election information are posted on the Clark County Elections web page.
 Read about expectations in the Washington State School Directors Association’s guide Serving on Your Local School Board.